makyo/writing/content/work/sawtooth/book/cover/back.md

 -----

+"A glimpse at the inner turmoil cause by the modern world through a collection of unique characters exploring internal conflicts such as mental health, complex emotions, or the need for physical connection."

 "Restless Town is an anthology about rebuilding.
 At its heart is grief, anxiety, and loss, and their intertwining with a life in transition.
 It’s a living heart, wrought into words."